Here are five tips to prepare you and your kids for a fun and healthy Halloween without the sugar hangovers and grouchy attitudes.

 Ghoulish costumes, glowing pumpkins, and a plethora of candy can only mean one thing: Halloween has arrived and, with the spooky ambience, kids everywhere are primed and ready to consume their weight’s worth in sweets.

 So, how can you make this Halloween enjoyable for everyone while still being healthful?
-Here are five tips to prepare you and your kids for a fun Halloween without the sugar hangovers and grouchy attitudes.
+Give these tips a try.

 For more treat ideas, check out my Fox Health article “5 Spooky Halloween Treats That Are Actually Good For You.”

 Balance out the sweetness.

 With so much sugar available around Halloween, try to balance that sweetness out with other nutritious food items such as nuts, fresh vegetables, or low-sugar yogurt.
 This is a great way to incorporate protein, vitamins, and minerals into your diet to help offset the candy.

 Instead of handing out candy this year, try switching it up with little kick-knacks like spider rings, decorative pencils, temporary tattoos, bubbles, or stickers.
 You can also give out toys to encourage physical activity, like Frisbees, jump ropes, or hacky sacks.
 Chances are that kids will remember (and appreciate) the thoughtful little toy more than sweets.
 The parents will thank you, too!